Tornow group: Tornow-type forts

 The appearance of Tornow-type forts some date to late 9th and early 10th century, while others "in the late 700s/early 800s and existed until late 800/early 900s".
 Their highest concentration was in Brandenburg, Schleswig-Holstein, Wendland, also in Pomerania and Greater Poland, but not Mecklenburg.
-The reason for their building could be several.
+There are several possible reasons for their building.
 It is argued to have been seats of local tribal chiefs, and possibly indicate a turbulent period of events when on the territory of Lusatian lands clashed German, Moravian-Bohemian, and Polish military forces in the 10th century.
 According to Ludomir R. Lozny, the dynamic Slavic social and political events and the Carolingian Empire expansion in North Central European Plains (NCEP) possibly resulted with the wide "Tornow Interaction Sphere" (TIS) of specific forts, villages and mixture of pottery types, but not a "state-level polity".
 The military construction of forts and found weaponry could also indicate a need of a "buffer zone between the Empire and the Norsemen".
 TIS fall was soon followed by unification process in Greater Poland leading to the formation of the Duchy of Poland (c.
 960–1025).